-In judging the fourth quarter of the race, note that any competitor who clearly swims one or more complete legal strokes (arms and legs) of butterfly, backstroke, or breaststroke shall be disqualified.
-A competitor who pushes off the back (at the start or turn of the fourth quarter of the race) but who promptly turns over to the front or side shall NOT be disqualified.
+During the fourth quarter of the race, any competitor who clearly swims one or more complete legal strokes (arms and legs) of legal butterfly, backstroke, or breaststroke shall be disqualified.
+Any competitor who sustains legal armstrokes or leg kicks of butterfly, backstroke, or breaststroke shall be disqualified.
+A competitor who pushes off on the back after the beginning or turn during the fourth quarter of the race but who turns over to the front or side before any propulsive movements of the arms or legs shall NOT be disqualified.